How to prepare for a recession

-A recession is generally considered a slowdown of economic activity, as determined by negative GDP (gross domestic product) growth, lasting 2 consecutive quarters or longer.
+A recession is a slowdown of economic activity, as determined by negative GDP growth lasting two consecutive quarters or longer.

-The US National Bureau of Economic Research has a more expansive definition of a recession:

-A recession is a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales.
-A recession begins just after the economy reaches a peak of activity and ends as the economy reaches its trough.
+The US National Bureau of Economic Research has a more expansive definition of a recession: “A recession is a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales.
+A recession begins just after the economy reaches a peak of activity and ends as the economy reaches its trough.”

-According to the Parliament of Australia, there were 4 recessions in Australia between 1960 and the onset of the coronavirus pandemic: 1961, 1974–1975, 1982–1983, and 1990–1991.
-To this we can add a 5th, the current coronavirus-induced recession.
+According to the Parliament of Australia, there were four recessions in Australia between 1960 and the onset of the pandemic.
+They occurred in 1961, 1974-75, 1982-83, and 1990-91.
+To this, we can add a fifth – the coronavirus-induced recession of 2020.

-Things worsened considerably in the June quarter, when GDP fell a historic 7% as the pandemic and movement restrictions continued to impact economic activity.
-Household consumption expenditure fell a record 12.1% in the June quarter, and 2.6% for FY20, the first annual fall in recorded history.
+Things worsened considerably in the June quarter when GDP fell 7% as the pandemic and travel restrictions continued to impact economic activity.
+Household consumption expenditure fell a record 12.1% in the June quarter and 2.6% for FY20, the first annual fall in recorded history.

 - Pay off high-interest debt and keep other debt to a minimum

-- Build up an emergency fund
+- Build up an emergency fund.

 Keep debt to a minimum (and pay off high-interest debt ASAP)

-Debt isn’t always such a bad thing.
-It can actually be a wonderful financial tool when used responsibly.
+Debt isn’t always a bad thing.
+It can be a terrific financial tool when used responsibly.
 For instance, buying a home without a loan is impossible for most of us.
 And student loans, like HECS or HELP debt, allow Aussies to gain further education and boost their employment prospects.

-- You will reduce your monthly expenses, meaning you won’t have to set aside as much money for emergency savings (more on this soon)
+- You will reduce your monthly expenses, meaning you won’t have to set aside as much money for emergency savings (more on this soon).

-The two most common methods are the debt avalanche and the debt snowball.
+The two most common methods are the ‘debt avalanche’ and the ‘debt snowball’.
 The debt avalanche involves tackling the debt with the highest interest rate first.
 In this way, you’d be maximising your savings on interest.

-On the other hand, the debt snowball involves crushing the smallest balance of debt first (while still making the minimum payment on higher debts).
+The debt snowball involves crushing the smallest balance of debt first (while still making the minimum payment on higher debts).
 Since the smallest debt should be the easiest to knock off, paying it off first can help to create a positive feedback loop and motivate you to keep going.

 Build up an emergency fund

 Sure, stick it in the bank account that will deliver the highest interest.
 Just don’t go buying ASX dividend shares because you can’t get a 3% interest rate from your bank.
-Investing your emergency fund ties up your capital and exposes it to the sometimes extreme short-term volatility of the share market – not to mention that it defeats the entire purpose of having an emergency fund in the first place.
+Investing your emergency fund ties up your capital and exposes it to the sometimes extreme short-term share market volatility – not to mention that it defeats the entire purpose of having an emergency fund in the first place.